 2. Increase call attempts

 Medtech and B2B sales cycles are notoriously complex.
-But too often, business development specialists and inside sales reps quickly disqualify leads after only one or two call attempts.
+But too often, business development representative and inside sales reps quickly disqualify leads after only one or two call attempts.
 Poor quota structures and limited training are common reasons for this issue.
 It can seem more effective to spend time contacting new leads that haven’t yet “ignored” you, but in reality, all it takes is the right effort to move forward a qualified lead.

 According to marketing and sales studies, 80% of sales occur after approximately five contact attempts by the sales rep.